campdoug/selected-posts-widget/README.md

 ## Description ##

-Show selected posts using a widget.
+Selected Posts Widget allows you to search via an autocomplete field for posts on your site.
+Once you select and have multiple posts in the widget, you can easily drag and drop these posts in order to place them in your desired order.

 ## Installation ##

-### Manual Installation ###

-1. Upload the entire `/selected-posts-widget` directory to the `/wp-content/plugins/` directory.
+1. Upload the Selected Posts Widget folder to the '/wp-content/plugins/ directory
-2. Activate Selected Posts Widget through the 'Plugins' menu in WordPress.
+2. Activate the Selected Posts Widget plugin through the 'Plugins' menu in WordPress
+3. Go to appearance > widgets > look for selected posts widget and add it to an widget section

 ## Frequently Asked Questions ##

+**How do I reorder posts in the widget?**
+Once you add a post, click save and you will then be able to drag and drop re-order.

 ## Screenshots ##